Definition: what the right IT team for 2026 business is

 4 IT-team formats in 2026: when to pick which

-Velvetum breakdown of 4 key cooperation formats:
+A breakdown of 4 key cooperation formats:

 Format 1 — In-house team.
 Fits mature products where the digital tool is the heart of the business.
 Own developers know the processes, react fast, grow the product from inside.
 Cons: high hiring cost (6–14 months for a full team), payroll from $43K per month for a team of 6+.

 Format 3 — Agency.
 Ready team with set processes, accountability for the result.
-Velvetum practice: strong side — systemic delivery; weak side — no deep product thinking; the agency "does the spec," not "the product."
+In practice: strong side — systemic delivery; weak side — no deep product thinking; the agency "does the spec," not "the product."
 Fits projects of $22K–$87K.

 Format 4 — Product studio.
-Velvetum format: plugs into strategy, helps build product logic, not just writes code.
+The format: plugs into strategy, helps build product logic, not just writes code.
 Price 1.4–2.2× above an agency, but ROI 2.4–3.8× higher over 24 months.
 Fits startups and products at growth stage.

-Velvetum checklist: team for the project or long-term partner?
+Checklist: team for the project or long-term partner?

-Velvetum "project team" criteria:
+The "project team" criteria:

 - Focuses on executing tasks from the spec.